jodiqiao/internship_analysis/README.md

 ### Prerequisites

-If you would like to run my script, please install the following:
+If you would like to run my script, please install the following:<br/>
 • python 3, beautifulsoup, requests library<br/>
 • jupyter notebook<br/>